brokedba/oci-cli-examples/installation_win64/README.md

-## Installation for Windows 10 64bit to avoid Python deprecation warning
+## Installation fix on  Windows to avoid Python deprecation warning
 - learn more on my  blog http://www.brokedba.com/2023/04/oci-cli-python-warning-on-windows-10-my.html

 ## Install command as admin